benbalter/benbalter.github.com/_posts/2011-01-11-wordpress-emphasis-plugin.md

 post_format: [ ]
 ---

-![Screenshot of the plugin in use][1]{: .alignleft } The New York Times [recently open-sourced][2] their nifty wizardry which allows users to highlight and link to specific text within an article or post.
+![Screenshot of the plugin in use][1]{: .alignleft } The New York Times [recently open-sourced][2]{: data-proofer-ignore="true"} their nifty wizardry which allows users to highlight and link to specific text within an article or post.
 In their own words:

 > Emphasis provides dynamic paragraph-specific anchor links and the ability to highlight text in a document, all of which is made available in the URL hash so it can be emailed, bookmarked, or shared.